JuliaGraphics/ColorSchemes.jl/README.md

 ## Colorschemes, blends/gradients

-As well as accessing a color by indexing (eg `leonardo[2]`), a colorscheme can also simulate a continuous range of color choices, by handling any number between 0 and 1.
+As well as accessing individual colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can also simulate a continuous range of color choices, by handling any number between 0 and 1.

     colorscheme(leonardo, 0.5)